Stephen Colbert: Early life and education

 For a while, he was uncertain whether he would attend college, but eventually he applied and was accepted to Hampden–Sydney College in Virginia, where a friend had also enrolled.
 Arriving in 1982, he majored in philosophy and continued to participate in plays.
 He found the curriculum to be rigorous, but was more focused than he had been in high school and was able to apply himself to his studies.
 He developed an appreciation for stoicism, and the writings of Marcus Aurelius, jokingly claiming that "[I] was a stoic before it was cool".
 Despite the lack of a significant theater community at Hampden–Sydney, Colbert's interest in acting escalated during this time.
 After two years, he transferred in 1984 to Northwestern University as a theater major to study performance, emboldened by the realization that he loved performing, even when no one was coming to shows.
 He graduated from Northwestern's School of Communication in 1986.
+While at Northwestern, he was in an improv group with David Schwimmer called the No Fun Mud Piranhas.
+At age 21, Colbert auditioned and was subsequently accepted for the graduate drama program at New York University, but ended up declining to act in Chicago.